google/zetasql/docs/query-syntax.md

 **Examples**

-The following queries produce the same subtotals and a grand total, but the first one uses `GROUP BY` with `ROLLUP` and the second one does not:
+The following queries produce the same subtotals and a grand total, but the first one uses `GROUP BY` with `ROLLUP` and the second one doesn't:

 ```sql
 -- GROUP BY with ROLLUP